guilhermegarcia/r/phonotactics.md

 ### How to use it

-The script is based on the Portuguese Stress Corpus (Garcia 2014, which will be available here soon).
+The script is based on the Portuguese Stress Corpus.
 However, you can use any corpus and simply adapt the script.
 The Portuguese corpus in question contains a column for pronunciation which uses a SAMPA-like transcription.
 The input of ```seg()``` necessarily needs to conform to whichever transcription system you have in your own corpus.